John Lindsay (Royal Navy officer): Personal life and marriage

 On 19 September 1768, Lindsay married Mary Milner (1740-1799), daughter of Sir William Milner.
 They had no children.

 Despite being married, Lindsay still kept Maria Belle in England with him until 1774, when Lindsay having made her free and paid for her manumission, also transferred a piece of property in Pensacola to Maria, where she was to live and required her to build a house within 10 years, "the manumission transaction for the sum of two hundred Spanish milled dollars paid by Maria Belle a Negro Woman Slave about 28 years of age" dated 22 August 1774.

 His younger children, John and Elizabeth Lindsay weren't brought to Kenwood House, but both ended up being raised in Edinburgh, Scotland.
 They were known to correspond with each other, later his son John became a colonel and when he died, he left his estate to his mother Francis and his sister Elizabeth.
 When Elizabeth married to a merchant Peter Hill, she continued to reference her father as Sir John Lindsay (Dido made no such reference).
 It was said that Elizabeth didn't approve on social ground of her husband's friendship with poet Robert Burns.

 By the end of his life, Lindsay was known to reside in Scotland, he only acknowledged two children in his will, leaving £1,000 to "John and Elizabeth, my reputed son and daughter."

 Slavery

 In December 1765, Lindsay was due to purchase 12 slaves from the merchants Henry Driscoll and Henry Lizars when the ship transporting them, Cumberland, sank on 17 December while sailing from Jamaica to the Gulf of Honduras.
 It is unknown whether these slaves were intended to be owned by Lindsay personally or if he was acting as an agent for someone else.
-In 1776, Lindsay jointly bought a slave plantation in the British colony of Nevis, including the slaves working on the plantation.
+In 1774 Lindsay was part of a group of individuals who jointly purchased £15,000 worth of annuities from a John Mills.
+The annuities were secured on the latter's estates on Nevis, which included Mills' slaves.